 WW2 Paper Drop Tanks

-A little known use of paper during WW2 was in the manufacture of fuel drop tanks used by the 8th Air Force.
+A little known use of paper during WW2 was in the manufacture of paper drop tanks used by the 8th Air Force.
 The British devised a system using laminated and glued paper that would hold 108 gallons of fuel - for one mission!
 Plastic model kit makers are well aware of the paper drop tanks as some of them offer both the "paper" and standard metal tank options.
-The following photos and captions tell the story.

 papertank1a.jpg